streamlit/docs/content/kb/tutorials/databases/gcs.md

 ## Create a service account and key file

-To use the Google Cloud Storage API from Streamlit Cloud, you need a Google Cloud Platform service account (a special type for programmatic data access).
+To use the Google Cloud Storage API from Streamlit Community Cloud, you need a Google Cloud Platform service account (a special type for programmatic data access).
 Go to the Service Accounts page and create an account with <b>Viewer</b> permission.

 <Flex>
 <Image alt="GCS screenshot 8" src="/images/databases/gcs-8.png" />